nexusformat/definitions/README.md

     make nxdl

+> [!WARNING]
+> Please be aware that your nyaml files might be out of sync with the nxdl files when you update your repo.
+So it's best practice to stash your changes to the nyaml files and regenerate the files with `make nyaml` before adding any changes.

 ### HTML pages with contributor information

 To build the html pages that contains contributor information on the sidebar set a github access token to an environment variable called GH_TOKEN.